cosmos/sdk-tutorials/academy/2-cosmos-concepts/3-transactions.md

 <HighlightBox type="learning">

-In this section you will dive into the various functions and features of making transactions in Cosmos:
+In this section you will dive into the various functions and features of making transactions in the Interchain:

 * Transactions and Messages
 * Signing Transactions